krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 ideal state, rather than something consistently observable and applicable to real-world development processes.

-So the belief that “Little’s Law does not apply in software” is widespread, and not entirely unfounded—but nevertheless, it is demonstrably false.
+The belief that “Little’s Law does not apply in software” is widespread, and not entirely unfounded—but nevertheless, it is demonstrably false.
 For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources